Skip to Main Content

 • February-March – Schedule an appointment with Rachel Chase in the Career Development Center to discuss your materials including feedback on your statement.

-• March – Continue drafting personal statement personal statement (should be on at least third major draft with multiple revisions) and have it critiqued by one of the following: The Writing Center, HPAC Advisor, and or Industry Expert (i.e., a physician, veterinarian, or dentist).
-Integrate feedback and finalize document for submission to HPAC.
+• March – Continue drafting your personal statement (should be on at least third major draft with multiple revisions) and have it critiqued by at least one of the following (ideally multiple people): The Writing Center, HPAC Advisor, and or Industry Expert (i.e., a physician, veterinarian, or dentist).
+Integrate the feedback into your personal statement to finalize the document for submission to HPAC.

-• Early April – Submit final versions of resume, competencies & experiences worksheet, and personal statement to Box folder.
-Confirm with Tracy DeRocher that your letters of recommendation have arrived.
-If not, follow-up with your letter writers to remind them of the deadline.
+• Early April – Submit the final versions of your resume, competencies & experiences worksheet, and personal statement to Box folder.
+Confirm with Ellen Grandy that your letters of recommendation have arrived.
+If they have not arrived, follow-up with your letter writers to remind them to submit their letters.

-• April – Prepare for HPAC interview.
+• April – Prepare for your HPAC interview.
 Discuss with your HPAC advisor.

 • Early to mid-May – HPAC interview.

-• May – Revise and refine materials, taking in feedback from your HPAC interview.
+• May – Revise and refine your materials, taking in feedback from your HPAC interview.

 Summer a Year Prior